-- O AUTISM (AUT): The child has a developmental disability significantly affecting verbal and nonverbal communication and social interaction, generally evident before age 3 that adversely affects a child's educational performance.
-Other characteristics often associated with autism are engagement in repetitive activities and stereotyped movements, resistance to environmental change or change in daily routines, and unusual responses to sensory experiences.
-The term does not apply if a child's educational performance is adversely affected primarily because the child has an emotional disability. - P TRAUMATIC BRAIN INJURY (TBI): The child has an acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment -- or both -- that adversely affects the child's educational performance.
+TRAUMATIC BRAIN INJURY (TBI): The student has an acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment -- or both -- that adversely affects the student's educational performance.
 The term applies to open or closed head injuries resulting in impairments in one or more areas, such as cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual, and motor abilities; psychosocial behavior; physical functions; information processing; and speech.
 The term does not apply to brain injuries that are congenital or degenerative or to brain injuries induced by birth trauma.